-This puts the UI shell files into the SBM database.
+This puts the UI shell files and other ALM data into the SBM database.

-NOTE This step should be done before you promote the snapshots so that SBM will promote and deploy the correct template files.
+NOTE This step must be done before you promote the snapshots so that SBM will promote and deploy the correct template files.

 Importing and Promoting Serena Release Control